Handel's MESSIAH - TUESDAY 17 DECEMBER 2019

 Special thanks to:

-Brett Weymark and the whole team at Sydney Philharmonia Choirs, our visionary foundation partner Condon Advisory Group and program sponsor Sydney Mutual Bank , and the great staff at St Pat's!
+Brett Weymark and the whole team at Sydney Philharmonia Choirs, our visionary foundation partner Condon Advisory Group and the great team at

 River City Voices was also invited to perform alongside Sydney Philharmonia Choirs for its performances of Messiah in the Concert Hall at the Sydney Opera House providing an incredible first year experience!